featbit/featbit-docs/pages/feature-flags/users-and-user-segments/global-users.md

 # Global Users

-Global users can be used across all projects and environments in your organization.
+Global users can be used across the whole workspace.

 1. You can add a global user to a feature flag or a segment's Targeting rules.
 2. You can add a global user to a shared segment's Targeting rules.

-This can simplify the feature flag and segment target settings across multiple projects and teams.

 For example, a QA team might be responsible for testing new features across multiple projects.
 Instead of configuring the same QA segments in each environment and project every time, you can create a global user for the QA team and add it to the global shared QA segments.
 This prevents redundant work.